andyeske/How-to-CAD-Almost-Anything/README.md

 *	Making renders using Solidworks’ in-house tool.

 **Session Activity:** Using the tools learned on Session 5, we’ll design a variety of items, including:
-*	A Diet Coke 12oz can (with labels included).
+*	A Diet Coke [12oz can](https://i5.walmartimages.com/asr/ea26ba5c-dafa-4e8d-94c1-2a87995653b5.630289760d208771432fd1bd81fd5f7d.jpeg) (with labels included).
 *	A realistic-looking Saturn V rocket.
 *	Optional: an [MIT Brass Rat](https://koblenzestatejewelry.com/wp-content/uploads/2021/10/15980FGoldBrassRatMITRing.jpg) ring.

-**To do (optional):** Add 2 (or 3) slides to the portfolio, one for each designed item, with pictures and a short description of the Solidworks skills employed to during the design process.
+**To do (optional):** Add 2 (or 3) slides to the portfolio, one for each designed item, with pictures and a short description of the Solidworks skills employed during the design process.

 **Session Recordings:** https://www.youtube.com/watch?v=3HP-02xBwlw.